Main Menu

 Our first event took place 60 years ago… and each one has been a huge success ever since.
 Today, our Races can attract a diverse fleet of international vessels from up to 30 different countries.
 And, they can bring up to four million visitors and 400 media representatives to the ports we visit.

 Our events take place mainly in Europe… but we’re making waves in oceans around the world.
 In 2017 we organised a spectacular Trans-Atlantic event – the Rendez-Vous 2017 Tall Ships Regatta.
-At Sail On Board, we live for the Tall Ships Races and Regattas… and we love them.
+At Sail Training International, we live for the Tall Ships Races and Regattas… and we love them.
 But what are they?

 Let’s take a look.